hsf-training/hsf-training-cicd-github/index.md

 >   - How to run python scripts
 > 2. you have gone through all previous sessions in this workshop.
 {: .prereq}

+> ## The skills we'll focus on:
+>
+> 1. Making scripts exit correctly
+> 2. Building a CI/CD workflow of unlimited potential
+> 3. Understanding how job runners work (and get access to your clones)
+> 4. Protecting secret information while allowing jobs to run {: .checklist}

 {% include links.md %}